 This is a fee that is charged by a credit reporting agency.
 The lender must pull a credit report to determine your past credit history.
 The report usually shows three credit scores from the major credit bureaus – Experian, Equifax, and Transunion – and the middle score is used for qualification purposes.
 If you’re wondering if you can qualify for a VA loan with your credit score, contact us here.

-The lender will pull a flood certification on the property to determine whether it’s in a flood zone.
+The lender will pull a flood certification, or “flood cert” on the property to determine whether it’s in a flood zone.
 Most properties are not in a flood zone, but if the property you want to buy is, you will need to purchase flood insurance.

 A survey company will surevey the property to determine where all physical property lines are on the property.

 Attorneys can help in negotiating and interpreting the sales contract as well as help with a timely closing.
 They are not required in every state.
 In states that require them, it’s best to call around and find an attorney who knows real estate and is not too expensive.
 Note that the VA does not permit the veteran to pay an attorney for anything besides title work.